enovella/AttestationSpoofer/README.md

 Also Play Integrity API isn't perfect, I can pass MEETS_STRONG_INTEGRITY with my unlocked bootloader device.

 Sooo, don't check nothing.
 Lets users do whatever they want with their devices.

+Like safetynet-fix by kdrag0n, this should be implemented in custom ROMs, so Xposed won't be required and can't be detected by apps like Momo.